The Central Missouri Radio Association is the oldest Amateur Radio Club in the Columbia, MO, area.

 Our monthly meeting is held at 7:00 PM on the second Tuesday of each month at the Boone Electric building.
 The December meeting is held elsewhere, as indicated in club meeting minutes.

 ARRL FCC VE testing for new amateur licenses and upgrades is conducted each third Monday evening of the month.
 The testing location has changed.
-For further information, click on the Public Service tab above.
+It is now at 503 Old Highway 63 North until further notice.
+For further information about testing, click on the Public Service tab above.

 Each Wednesday is Club Net at 9:00 PM on the 146.760 repeater.
 If you have questions or are interested in volunteering for Net Control, contact KC0WGB, Joe, at joe.casler(at)yahoo.com.
 Replace (at) with @ in the e-mail address.